Alcohol, Drugs, And Socializing

 Any other drug you can use to try to feel more self-confident when you're out

 By far when people try to use a substance to feel less-inhibited in social situations they're most likely to turn to alcohol.
 I already mentioned how people will use nicotine, weed, and coke for the same reason.
-Sometimes people will try to achieve the that outcome by using other drugs.
+Sometimes people will try to achieve that outcome by using other drugs.
 Like they may take ecstasy in a dance club and hope the euphoric, friendly feelings it causes will give them the social confidence and charisma to effectively mingle with people.
-Sometimes their plan works, but often the drug just makes them too incoherent or distractable.
+Sometimes their plan works, but the drug may just make them rambling or distractable.

 Some people use street drugs not to try socialize more comfortably or effectively in the moment, but in an attempt to manage the symptoms related to their anxiety or insecurities longer-term.
 They may drink or smoke weed on their own to distract themselves from their loneliness.
 They might regularly microdose psychedelics to try to stabilize their mood.
 They may take a larger dose of a psychedelic to explore their mind and try to heal their emotional baggage.
 This article goes into more detail on that sub-topic: